Timeline : Prehistory in the North East 10,000 BC to AD 43

 Hill forts are the most impressive feature of Iron Age occupation in the north but in truth most people would have lived in small enclosed farmsteads with thatched round houses situated across the lowland areas and upland fringes.
 There were hundreds upon hundreds of these and many are revealed by aerial photographs or archaeological investigations.

 Excavated examples include a settlement at Thorpe Thewles near Stockton and another a little to the north at Coxhoe near Durham City.
 Such settlements would continue to be occupied or develop throughout the three and a half centuries of Roman rule, their simplicity contrasting with the sophistication of the Roman forts and their associated trading settlements and towns.
-Many Iron Age settlements were very likely lost to the subsequent development of later medieval villages in post-Roman times.
+Many Iron Age settlements were very likely lost to the subsequent development of later medieval villages in post-Roman times and it is possible that many of our present days towns and villages occupy earlier prehistoric sites.

 Prehistory, continuity and legacy

-Despite the absence of records that mention actual people and actual events, the legacy of the prehistoric period cannot be ignored in the consideration of the later periods of our region’s history.
+Despite the absence of records that mention actual people and actual events, the legacy of the prehistoric period cannot be ignored when considering the later periods of our region’s history.

-Firstly DNA studies have demonstrated that most Britons today can trace their origins back to these early peoples, despite the waves of Romans, Anglo-Saxons, Vikings and Normans that followed the prehistoric era.
+Firstly DNA studies have demonstrated that most Britons today can trace their origins back to these early peoples, despite the waves of Romans, Anglo-Saxons, Vikings, Normans and other peoples that followed the prehistoric era.
 Many places and settlements and the creation of the landscapes and perhaps even the regional identities we can still find today may have been developing their roots long before the Romans arrived.

-On the maps we can only see the legacy of these ancient times in the countless vestiges of barrows, ‘howes’, ‘tumuli’, hill forts, henges and standing stones, but how many of our landscape features and settlements with their mostly Anglo-Saxon names actually have their beginnings in these earlier times?
+On the maps we can only see the legacy of these ancient times in the countless vestiges of barrows, ‘howes’, ‘tumuli’, hill forts, henges and standing stones, but how many of our more familiar landscape features such as the farms, towns and villages with their mostly Anglo-Saxon names actually have their roots in much earlier prehistoric times?

 River-names, language and Cumbric culture